alexhkurz/coronavirus-in-R/reports/reports.md

 Some takeaways suggested by only looking at how the number of deaths have been developing:

+- Most countries follow the same growth trajectory, only separated by different time lags.
 - Spain looks to be affected worse than Italy
 - Sweden is not going to be better off than Italy
 - US, UK, Germany follow Italy with a lag between 2-3 weeks